gae4it/xpatlife/src/pages/terms-of-service.md

 - Use automated systems (bots, scrapers) to access the site
 - Frame or embed our content on other websites

-## 4. Information Accuracy
+## 4. Information Accuracy and Disclaimers

+### 4.1 Educational Project Disclaimer

+**CRITICAL NOTICE:** This website is a personal educational project for learning web development.
+It is NOT:
+- A professional information service
+- An official government resource
+- A substitute for professional advice
+- Endorsed or verified by any official authority

-### 4.1 No Guarantees
+### 4.2 No Guarantees or Warranties

-While we strive to provide accurate and up-to-date information:
+**We provide ZERO guarantees regarding:**
-- Content is provided "as is" without warranties
+- Accuracy of information provided
-- Information may become outdated due to changing laws and regulations
+- Completeness of content
+- Currency of regulations or procedures
+- Suitability for your specific situation
+- Outcomes from following any advice or information

+**The world changes rapidly.** Immigration laws, tax regulations, healthcare policies, and administrative procedures in Germany change frequently—sometimes with little notice.
+Information that was accurate yesterday may be incorrect today.

+### 4.3 No Responsibility for Errors

+**We explicitly disclaim all responsibility for:**
-- We are not liable for errors or omissions
+- Errors, inaccuracies, or omissions in content
+- Outdated information due to regulatory changes
+- Misinterpretation of information by users
+- Decisions made based on website content
+- Financial, legal, or personal consequences of using this information
+- Lost opportunities or damages of any kind

+**You are solely responsible for:**
-- Always verify information with official sources
+- Verifying all information with official sources

-### 4.2 Not Professional Advice
+- Seeking professional advice for important decisions
+- Understanding that regulations may have changed since content publication
+- Any consequences of actions taken based on website information

+### 4.4 Mandatory Verification

 Our content is for general information only and does not constitute:
 - Legal advice